Propose your source-git content to dist-git #

 %changelog entry or adjust macros.
 Packit will copy the

-content of the source-git spec file downstream.
+content of the source-git spec to the dist-git repo.

 The first step is to update a local clone of a dist-git repo:

 This command does not push any changes - everything happens only in your local environment.
 We advise you to inspect the changes done in your dist-git repo before pushing them out to be sure about them.